-A course schedule is mailed each semester (Spring, Summer and Fall) to all active students about one week prior to the start of registration.
-Opening dates for registration will be listed here as well as on the schedules that are mailed and on the ‘News and Updates’ link at left.
+A course schedule is posted online prior to each semester (Spring, Summer and Fall).
+Opening dates for registration will be listed here as well as on the schedules that are posted on www.wilkes.edu/GEschedule.

 Generally, registration opens according to the following timeframes: